thunderbiscuit/cashu-client/docs/install.md

 # Install and Build Instructions
-The library is not available on Maven Central; to use, you must build and deploy locally.
+The library is not available on Maven Central.
+To use it, you must build and deploy locally.

 To build the library locally and deploy to your local Maven repository, clone the git repository and run the following command:
 ```shell